NVIDIA/TensorRT-Model-Optimizer/llm_ptq/README.md

 - The scripts to quantize, convert and evaluate LLMs,
 - The Python code and APIs to quantize and deploy the models.

-If you are interseted in quantization-aware training (QAT) for LLMs, please refer to the [QAT README](../llm_qat/README.md).
+If you are interested in quantization-aware training (QAT) for LLMs, please refer to the [QAT README](../llm_qat/README.md).

 ## Model Quantization and TRT LLM Conversion